 If you are looking for more adrenaline, try night diving and snorkeling with the cenote crocodiles in Tulum, But if you are a diver, you have to check out the coral atoll Chinchorro Banks first.
 Being a protected area, mangroves of Cayo Centro, which is part of Banco Chinchorro, boasts the largest population of crocodiles in the region.

-Xavage Park in Cancun also offers kayaking with crocodiles adventure.
-If you are traveling with kids, they would definitely love a trip to Croco Cun Interactive Zoo.
+Xavage Park in Cancun also offers adventures where you can kayak with crocodiles.
+If you are traveling with kids, then they will definitely love a trip to Croco Cun Interactive Zoo.

-The best season to avoid rains and flooding is December through May.
+The best season to avoid rains and flooding is from December to June.